aCoder2013/redismq/README.md

 # redismq
-A amazing message queue with Redis
+An amazing message queue with Redis